library(skimr)

 In this Module, we delve into descriptive statistics.
 This involves summarizing datasets to uncover patterns and insights that inform our understanding of a subject.

-Introduction to descriptive statistics
+Introduction to Descriptive Statistics

 In data analysis, descriptive statistics is a critical tool for understanding and interpreting data.
 It provides methods for gathering, summarizing, and reporting essential information about a population, helping to identify underlying patterns and inform effective solutions.
-This module focuses on the role of survey research in understanding population characteristics, highlighting how descriptive statistics facilitates the transition from raw data to meaningful insights.
+Descriptive statistics is fundamental to research in the social and behavioral sciences, serving as the initial step in data interpretation.

-Survey research
+Survey Research

-1. National Health Interview Survey (NHIS)
+National Health Interview Survey

 The National Health Interview Survey (NHIS) is one of the major data collection programs of the National Center for Health Statistics (NCHS), which is part of the Centers for Disease Control and Prevention (CDC).
 The NHIS has been conducted annually since 1957 and provides critical data on various health topics, including illness, chronic conditions, access to healthcare services, and health behaviors.
 The NHIS collects data through in-person household interviews, and its findings are used for health policy-making, research, and monitoring trends in health conditions and behaviors.

-3. National Survey on Drug Use and Health (NSDUH)
+National Survey on Drug Use and Health

 Conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA), the National Survey on Drug Use and Health (NSDUH) provides data on the use of tobacco, alcohol, illicit drugs, and mental health in the United States.
 It is conducted annually and involves interviews with individuals aged 12 and older.
 NSDUH data is critical for monitoring trends in substance use and mental health, and for developing effective policies and programs aimed at prevention and treatment.

-4. National Health and Nutrition Examination Survey (NHANES)
+National Health and Nutrition Examination Survey

 The National Health and Nutrition Examination Survey (NHANES) is conducted by the National Center for Health Statistics (NCHS) and is unique in combining interviews with physical examinations.
 NHANES examines a nationally representative sample of about 5,000 persons each year, and the participants are located in counties across the country.
 The data collected provides a broad picture of the health and nutritional status of the U.S. population, and is used to assess the prevalence and risk factors for major diseases.

-5. Monitoring the Future (MTF)
+Monitoring the Future

 The Monitoring the Future Study is another important survey in the United States that focuses on the behaviors, attitudes, and values of American secondary school students, college students, and young adults.
 The survey is conducted annually and is sponsored by the National Institute on Drug Abuse (NIDA), a part of the National Institutes of Health (NIH).
 The University of Michigan’s Institute for Social Research has been the primary investigator since the inception of the survey in 1975.
 The main emphasis of Monitoring the Future is on tracking and understanding trends in drug use among adolescents.
 However, it goes beyond just drug use and also examines behaviors and attitudes related to alcohol and tobacco use, mental health, and other factors affecting youth health and well-being.
-A companion study called the Our Youth Our Future (OYOF) Study employs a similar methodology but focuses specifically on U.S. schools on or near American Indian researvations.
+A companion study called the Our Youth Our Future (OYOF) Study employs a similar methodology but focuses specifically on U.S. schools on or near American Indian reservations.
 The OYOF Study is conducted by scientists at Colorado State University’s Tri-Ethnic Center for Prevention Research.

 All of these surveys are instrumental in providing policymakers, researchers, and healthcare professionals with the information needed to monitor the health of the population and develop strategies for improving health outcomes.